Our Team

 Director

 When Mandy was young, she sometimes got in trouble for reading TOO much.
 Who needed to do their chores when a new book was waiting?!
 She still feels this way, but luckily, she no longer gets in trouble for that.

-However, her mom doesn’t always appreciate when she comes with the inevitable rainbow hair colors!
+She continues to be active in her community.
 Come check out the rainbows in Mandy’s office!

 Email Mandy at director@marysvillepubliclibrary.or